LivTel/phase2ui/README.md

 ## Code Signing

 Before deployment the jars in the dist directory need code-signing.
 See the wiki, wikiword Phase2UICertificates.

+There is now Linux and Windows support for signing the jars in the dist directory, see the [scripts](scripts) directory for details.

 ## Deployment